 - Your income in the first year of residency will likely be the lowest of your career, so you won’t be restricted in latter, higher earning years by the 3% of net income restriction mentioned above.

-One other thing to consider is whether you have significant education and tuition tax credits carrying forward from previous years.
+One other thing to consider is whether you have significant tuition tax credits carrying forward from previous years.
 These credits must be used before you can claim any medical, dental and eye-care expenses.

 What is the timeframe for claiming medical expenses?